 The administrative files were examined by the inspectors and the key records were in evidence.
 The recording system was well organised and accessible so that they facilitate effective management and accountability.
 There was good evidence that the manager and regional manager were monitoring the quality of records.
 Relevant records relating to the young people are kept in perpetuity and the management understand the requirements of the Freedom of Information Acts 1997, and Data Protection Act 2003.
-The centre had recently, on the advice of the monitoring officer, secured the services of a Tusla Child and Family Agency approved archiving company.
+All historic files are suitably and securely files.